pereirarodrigo/pereirarodrigo/README.md

+##Overview
+***
 :wave: Hello!
+My name is Rodrigo and I'm a brazilian computer scientist.

+##Interests
+***
-My name is Rodrigo and I'm a computer scientist that hails from Brazil.
-I'm mainly focused in the academic world, where I'm currently interested in (and researching about):
+I'm fully focused in the academic world, where I'm currently interested in (and researching about):

 * Spiking neural networks;
 * Reinforcement learning;
 * Robotics.

-This list is not definitive, however, as my work tends to rely on other things that I usually do not interact with (e.g. electrical engineering in spiking neural networks).
+This list is not definitive, however, as my work tends to rely on other things that I *usually* tend to not interact with (e.g. concepts from electrical engineering in spiking neural networks).
 <!--
 **pereirarodrigo/pereirarodrigo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.